Rootcipher8112/-Enterprise-Network-Lab/README.md

       - You will be prompted to enter the Administrator password, then press enter.
       - Verify the connection using the following command:

+            realm list

+      - We can also verify user connection using the following command:

-            id jrowe@rootdomain.com
+    	    id jrowe@ROOTDOMAIN.COM

    9. Lastly we edit the common-session file to automatically create a home folder for the new user.
       - To edit the file we will run the following command:

             sudo nano /etc/pam.d/common-session

        - Next we will navigate to the line that reads "session optional" and insert the following:

              pam_mkhomedir.so skel=/etc/skel umask=077

        - Save the file and exit

-### Now we are done and can continue our session as Administrator or log out and login as another one of our users.
+### Now we can log in as a user on the domain.
+  - Log out of the current session
+  - At login screen select "other user"
+  - Enter "[username]@DOMAIN.COM" (for this lab jrowe@rootdomain.com)

+###   Success!!!

+**Back over on our DC we can go to our Active Directory users and computers to verify the connection on this end.**

 ##
 ### Let's recap what we have set up so far: